bmvcbr/github-workshop/README.md

 ## Github Glossary
 Some Github terms you might be confused by:
-- Git Version control system.
+- Git: Version control system.
 You install this on your computer to let you easily move things to and from Github
-- Github The website hosting everything submitted by Git.
+- Github: The website hosting everything submitted by Git.
-- Repository (or repo) Any github project.
+- Repository (or repo): Any github project.
 Basically just a set of files hosted on GitHub.
-- Clone You can take a Github repo and clone it to your local computer so you can work on it.
+- Clone: You can take a Github repo and clone it to your local computer so you can work on it.
-- Commit Once you have a local clone of a repo, you can submit a commit of your changes back to the parent repo.
+- Commit: Once you have a local clone of a repo, you can submit a commit of your changes back to the parent repo.
 Each commit is basically a 'version', when we talk about version control.
 (Note that git commit won't submit your code to Github on its own.
 The full process for committing code is git add [whatever files were changed], git commit -m "your commit message", git push.
 We'll go over this later.)

 ## Github Setup